nbilal27/Kids-Cook-Project/README.md

 ### 3. Challenges and Successes!

+Front-end:

+* Once we got started it was hard to look back and consider [validation standards](https://validator.w3.org/).

-Front-end: A major front end challenge was using a CSS framework that we're not used to called [BULMA](https://bulma.io/).
+* A major front end challenge was using a CSS framework that we're not used to called [BULMA](https://bulma.io/).
 A lot of the styling takes place in the html file.
 It was impossible to keep CSS separate from HTML.
-Also, once we got started it was hard to look back and consider [validation standards](https://validator.w3.org/).
 Despite these challenges, BULMA is a beautiful CSS framework.
 For the most part, responsiveness is built in.
 In cases where that was not the case media queries did the trick.

-Sending data properly to the back-end was challenging as well.
+* Sending data properly to the back-end was challenging as well.

 Back-end: A major back end challenge was using sequelize.